Eric Greitens: Books

-Greitens was a popular speaker before his political career.
+Greitens was a popular speaker before he began his political career.
 His second and third books displayed the SEALs insignia on their covers, and he charged as much as $75,000 for a speech in Asia.
-In 2016 an anonymous group charged in a YouTube video that he had exaggerated his record in books and television appears and was unduly benefiting from his time in the SEALs; Greitens responded by releasing his military records and publishing a video he uploaded to his channel with testimonials from SEALs and Marines with whom he had served.
+In 2016 an anonymous group charged in a YouTube video that he had exaggerated his record in books and television appearances and was unduly benefiting from his time in the SEALs.
+Greitens responded by releasing his military records and publishing a video he uploaded to his channel with testimonials from SEALs and Marines with whom he had served.

 Switch to the Republican Party

 Greitens grew up as a Democrat.
 In 2015, he wrote a Fox News op-ed announcing that he had become a Republican.
-He said he had been raised in the tradition of Harry Truman and had even been recruited as a Democratic candidate for Congress, but was pushed rightward after seeing the Department of Veterans Affairs fail to help many of his brothers in arms.
+He said he had been raised in the tradition of Harry Truman and had been recruited as a Democratic candidate for Congress, but was pushed rightward after seeing the Department of Veterans Affairs fail to help many of his brothers in arms.
 He recalled being angered at how the Democrats' only solution was to "spend more money" on the VA.
 "The problem is that most Democrats seem to think more money and bigger government are the solutions to virtually every single problem", he wrote.
 He said he believed Democrats no longer had the right ideas to stand up for the middle class.